skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 resources is a customer-managed ExpressRoute from Skytap that has Global Reach enabled to allow network transit from Skytap to on-prem.

-* Step 1: Create the Azure circuit that your Sktyap Customer-Managed ExpressRoute will go through
+* Step 1: Create the Azure circuit that your Skytap Customer-Managed ExpressRoute will go through

     * [Creating a customer-managed ExpressRoute circuit for a Private Network Connection](https://help.skytap.com/wan-create-self-managed-expressroute.html#creating-a-customer-managed-expressroute-circuit-for-a-private-network-connection)